koihin/diceandgames/content/post/rtz-force-create-build.md

 Not every Hero serves as a Hero Archetype; they cannot be added to a force without permission, and they are unique in the campaign.
 If a player wants a specific Hero, he will need to request for that from their HQ, who must specifically assign and allow the Hero to be fielded by the player, on a mission by mission basis.

+## Units Restrictions
-Furthermore, certain units are not available for the campaign without it being assigned to you.
-By default all Aircrafts and Vehicles of class 6 and above cannot be simply added to a force, if you need a specific Unit, you will need to request it from HQ and get their explicit approval.
+Certain units are not available for the campaign without it being assigned to you.
+Other restrictions as follows:
+* All Aircrafts and Vehicles of class 6 and above cannot be simply added to a force, if you need a specific Unit, you will need to request it from HQ and get their explicit approval.
+* Infantry - maximum of 3 units per unit type unless required to form a legal platoon.
+* Vehicles - maximum of 2 units per unit type.
+Platoons that require more than 2 units of the same type cannot be fielded for this campaign.

 ## Size of Forces for Missions
 The RTZ campaign is designed to allow players with different army sizes to play, simply agree with your opponent on the Army Points total you will be playing at and go for it!
 For RTZ we have categorised them as follows: